Joshua-Tucker/Portfolio/README.md

 FRI PM          -3 HOURS
 FINISH SCSS     HAVE CHECKED OVER BY ROB AND ASK ANY QUESTIONS SO I HAVE AN UNDERSTANDING GOING INTO THE WEEKEND

+PLAN-
+SWAP OVER IMAGES SO ITS THE RIGHT COLOR
+MEDIA QUERY DESKTOP FIRST, IF I HAVE TIME AND THINGS NEED CHANGING FOR TABLET THEN DO SO BUT NOT A PRIORITY WORK ONE SECTION AT A TIME AND TAKE IT EASY

 SAT PM          -3 HOURS
 BONUS IF I FALL BEHIND // START ON ADVANCED